siddadd/HOGSim2/README.md

 This code package contains the following files:

-- HoG_Test_Vehicle.cpp is the code that runs the hardware model (proposed in FPL 2015) on the INRIA Benchmark
+- HoG_Test_Vehicle.cpp is the code that runs the hardware models (proposed in FPL 2015) on the INRIA Benchmark

-- We also provide a switch to run the original OpenCV HOG model for comparison purposes.
+- We also provide switches to run the original OpenCV HOG model and a self-trained OpenCV HOG model for comparison purposes.
+We used LibSVM for training (infrastructure to be released soon)

 ----------------
 Getting Started